Clubs and Activities

 Meetings held as announced in J322.

-Line O’ Type newspaper – The school newspaper tries to print an issue each month and covers such stories as events, sports and issues that affect the students of Moline High School.
+The Line O’ Type – The school newspaper usually prints 6 issues per school year and covers such stories as events, sports, and issues that affect the students of Moline High School.
+Sponsors: Mrs. Norcross (B206) & Mr. Bohnsack (B321).

 Link Crew – Link Crew is a freshman transition program that utilizes juniors and seniors as Link Leaders.
 As positive role models, Link Leaders are motivators, leaders and teachers who guide the freshmen to discover what it takes to be successful in high school.
 Link Leaders are selected in the spring through an application process.